 So, impact investing allows you to do well by doing good — earn returns on your money while supporting a social or environmental cause that is important to you.
 Originally impact investments were focused on helping investors avoid companies involved in things they were against: tobacco or child labor for example.
 Nowadays it is more common to invest in companies or funds trying specifically to make a positive impact or build something socially responsible.

 Impact investing is growing very rapidly which should mean an ever-growing number of choices.

 GIIN estimates that in 2022 there was $1.164 trillion in impact investing assets — huge gains over their 2018 estimate.

 Are Impact Investing Returns on Par with Other Investments?

 If referring to the financial benefit, impact investing returns can sometimes be below market rate and other times beat the market.

 So, it is a myth to say that impact investing returns are low across the board.
-However, some impact investments are somewhat speculative so it behooves you to do research carefully and it might be prudent to expect lower than average returns.
+However, some impact investments, especially those into private companies, are speculative so it behooves you to do research carefully and it might be prudent to expect lower than average returns.
 That being said, GIIN reports that in 2020, 67% of impact investments kept pace with the market.

 However, your long-term return might come from investing in the hopes for the cause you care about getting better in the future.